zhengjunyao-work/arc24/docs/modeling/Iteration_26_dawn_of_omni_arc.md

 - The code should be able to cope with data augmentation, and I should test that
 - I'm going to create new modules to store the code.
 The library `inspect` is useful to retrieve the source code.

+### Thoughts when implementing the tasks

+- I need to implement an object class with properties such as size, position and methods such as is_line, is_rectangle, move...
+- Sometimes we need to ignore the colors when dealing with objects, other times we have to consider that different colors implies different objects
+- After visualizing 50 tasks it seems that I can write easily code for 30 of them, so 60%

 ## Results

 ## Conclusion